ArtHitParade

 The arrival at auction of a copy in good condition of the 1640 edition is an event of the utmost importance for American bibliophiles and patriots.
 In 1947, one of them went to be more expensive than the Old Testament of the Gutenberg Bible.

-Another one is estimated $ 15M to 30M, for sale by Sotheby's in New York on November 26.
-Here is the link to the home page of the sale.
+Another one is estimated $ 14.2M by Sotheby's on November 26, 2013.
+Please watch the video shared by Sotheby's.
 The seller is the Old South Church in Boston which keeps another copy in a similar condition.

 books